 The Wrack

-The Wrack is the Wells Reserve blog, our collective logbook on the web.
+The Wrack is the Wells Reserve blog.

-The Wrack is the Wells Reserve blog, our collective logbook on the web.
+The Wrack is the Wells Reserve blog.

-Over the past three years, it has been the practice of the Wells Reserve at Laudholm to publish a bit of make-believe each April Fools Day.
+Over the past three years, it has been the practice of the Wells Reserve at Laudholm to publish a bit of make-believe each April Fool's Day.
 We have posted hoax articles to draw attention to real issues like staff changes, invasive species, and the health of local rivers.
-Unfortunately, this year the truth-blurring antics of President Trump and his staff have convinced us that adding fake news to the local scene, even if only in jest, would be counter-productive and irresponsible.
+Unfortunately, this year the truth-blurring antics of President Trump and his staff have convinced us that adding "fake news" to the local scene, even if only in jest, would be counter-productive and irresponsible.

 Using drones in the National Estuarine Research Reserve System.